 Figure 6

-Figure illustrates the procedure to access the system.
-It commences after putting in the login credentials. about from the past.
+Figure 7 illustrates the procedure to access the system.
+It commences after putting in the login credentials.
+Information about users with log history from the past.
 A different procedure is shown for users who have not yet registered.